Lived Experience Panel

 During the third session, the Panel advised and gave feedback on the delivery of the longitudinal study outcome questionnaire and shared views on strategies to support the recruitment and retention of participants.
 Informing and influencing the activities of the research project is a crucial role of the Panel.
 This activity was also important to set the tone for ongoing engagement recognising the importance and value of individual expertise and perspective in the project.

 We are embedding evaluation throughout the Panel to assess the overall impact of the Panel on those who participate, and the contribution of the Panel to the Common Health Assets project.
 We will also evaluate the effectiveness of the methods of implementation and delivery, communication, and facilitation of the Panel to ensure ongoing learning and improvement.
+Our evaluation plan can be read here.

 To read our learning from the Panel so far, please see the blogs listed below: